Imbalance-XGBoost: Leveraging Weighted and Focal Losses for Binary Label-Imbalanced Classification with XGBoost: Design and Usage of Imbalance-XGBoost

 \subsection{Code Design}

 Though the XGBoost method has implementations in multiple languages, Python is picked as the language-of-choice for its wide recognition and application in data science.
-The codes follow the standard of \textit{PEP8}, and the project has been designed as open-source with codes on the Github page.
-The authors strive to keep the program consistent with 'standard' practices in Python-based data science, as this can make it easier for users to get familiar with the package as well as to integrate it into their own projects.
-The input data is designated as \textit{Numpy array}\cite{van2011numpy}, but by explicitly adding \texttt{np.array()} conversion, data types compatible with \textit{Numpy array} (e.g. \textit{Pandas Dataframe}\cite{mckinney2011pandas}) will also work on the package.
+The codes follow the standard of \emph{PEP8}, and the project has been designed as open-source with codes on the Github page.
+We strive to keep the program consistent with 'standard' practices in Python-based data science.
+The input data is designated as \textit{Numpy array} (\cite{van2011numpy}), but by explicitly adding \texttt{np.array()} conversion, data types compatible with \textit{Numpy array} (e.g. \textit{Pandas Dataframe} (\cite{mckinney2011pandas})) will also work on the package.
 As a small project, the usage of it can be clearly presented with the Readme file, and there is no additional documentation required.
 The overall program is consist of three classes: one main class \texttt{imbalance\_xgboost}, which contains the method the users will be applying, and two customized-loss classes, \texttt{Weight\_Binary\_Cross\_Entropy} and \texttt{Focal\_Binary\_Loss}, on which the imbalanced losses are based.
 The loss functions are designed as separate classes for the convenience of parameter tuning, and they are not supposed to be called by the users.
 When initializing an \texttt{imbalance\_xgboost} object, keyword \texttt{special\_objective} will be recorded by the \texttt{\_\_init\_\_()} method.
 Then, when executing the \texttt{fit()} function, the corresponding loss function object will be instantiated with the given parameter, and the built-in \texttt{xgb.train()} method of XGBoost will be able to fit the model based on the customized loss function.
 Figure \ref{fig:programstructure} illustrates the overall structure of the program.

-Listing \ref{lst:sampleusage} demonstrates a sample usage of the package to fit a dataset without parameter tuning.
-It could be observed from the listing that the type of XGBoost is specified during the instantiation of the object, while parameters are fed when calling the fitting function.
-The fitting function also has a exception handling mechanism: if the corresponding parameter ($\alpha$ or $\gamma$) is not provided for a specific type of \texttt{special\_objective}, a ValueError will be raised with the information that the essential parameter is missing.